 “The break has been repaired and pressure is coming back,” Lester said, noting it would take a several hours before full pressure was restored.

 Due to the break, a boil water notice was put into effect.

 Citizens are advised to take appropriate measures by boiling water to be used for human consumption, including food preperation and dish washing, for three to five minutes and be allowed to cool before using.

 The boil water notice, according to Lester, will remain in effect until further notice and could last for more than a day if necessary.

-The city of West Point will let residents know when the advisory is no longer in effect.
+The City of West Point will let residents know when the advisory is no long in effect.